argonne-lcf/AR2023/02_features/nexus-iri.md

 To that end, Argonne has developed and demonstrated methods for overcoming both the user account and job scheduling challenges.
 The co-location of the APS and the ALCF on the Argonne campus has offered an ideal environment for testing and demonstrating such capabilities.
 When the ALCF launched the Polaris supercomputer in 2022, four of the system’s racks were dedicated to advancing the integration efforts with experimental facilities.

+{% include media-img.html
+   source= "ALCF-Polaris.jpg"
+   caption= "The ALCF’s Polaris supercomputer is supporting research to advance the development of an integrated research infrastructure."
+%}

 In the case of user accounts, the existing process can get unwieldy for experiments involving several team members who need to use the computing facilities for data processing.
 Because many experiments have a team of people collecting data and running analysis jobs, it is important to devise a method that supports the experiment independent of who is operating the instruments on a particular day.
 In response to this challenge, the Argonne team has piloted the idea of employing “service accounts” that provide secure access to a particular experiment instead of requiring each team member to have an active account.

 To address the job scheduling issue, the Argonne team has set aside a portion of Polaris nodes to run with “on-demand” and “preemptable” queues.
 This approach allows time-sensitive jobs to run on the dedicated nodes immediately.